Habeeb-marcus/Introduction-to-Github/index.md

 ## GitHub Desktop vs. Github CLI
 ![](assets/gitvsgitcli.png)

-According to a post by WhiteBeamz from reddit website.
+According to a post by WhiteBeamz on the Reddit website.
 ![](assets/post.png)

 ## Conclusion